ymolists/website/src/routes/blog/sustained-performance-degradation.md

 ### April 12th

-**_11:53 UTC-_** - Customers and Gitpodders reported that workspaces were experiencing performance issues.
+**_11:53 UTC_** - Customers and Gitpodders reported that workspaces were experiencing performance issues.
 After troubleshooting, we [created a new incident](https://www.gitpodstatus.com/incidents/2jymw3f0q9zb), and confirmed workspaces were becoming IO bound, again.

 At this point, it was apparent we needed an IO limiting solution for the new workspace cluster release.
 In the meantime, we had successfully [built](https://github.com/gitpod-io/gitpod/pull/9271) a [cgroups-based IO limiter](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html#limits) for Gitpod, and it worked well in our dev/test environment!